corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/Chat-CorDapp-UTXO-Ledger.md

 Where:

-* id is a unique identifier for the chat, it is the equivalent of a linearId in Corda 4, ie it is the common identifier for all the states in the backchain for a particular chat between two participants.
+* id is a unique identifier for the chat, it is the equivalent of a linearId in Corda 4, in other words it is the common identifier for all the states in the backchain for a particular chat between two participants.
 (LinearStates and LinearId are not implemented yet in Corda 5 as of Beta-1).
 * chatName is a human readable name for the chat, it does not guarantee uniqueness.
 * messageFrom is the MemberX500Name for the Virtual node which created this ChatState.
 * message is the message in the Chat